 - Research and development

-- Guide to teach (inverse kinematics motion planning), this manual operation of the robot enables quick and easily program the robot by demonstration without any programing skills.
+- Guide to teach (inverse kinematics motion planning), this manual operation of the robot enables quick and easily program the robot by demonstration without any programming skills.

 - Works side by side with human operator without safety fence, laser or sensors (after a risk assessment is preformed).

-- Teach pendent user interface for programing (forward kinematics) enables online programing and simulation via a touch screen tablet.
+- Teach pendent user interface for programming (forward kinematics) enables online programming and simulation via a touch screen tablet.